|

 you to hers, she offers

-you obey nature and take,
+you obey nature

 she flies to feed,